Your guide to the 40 best hacker movies and movies about cyber crime or cyber security from the past 5 decades

 The Bourne Ultimatum (2007)

 The Bourne Ultimatum, the third movie in the Bourne series, involves operative Jason Bourne (played by Matt Damon) teaming up with an investigative reporter to track down those who betrayed him.
-In the meantime, a ruthless CIA official and his team seek to assassinate Bourne before his memory returns.
+In the meantime, a CIA official is trying to assassinate Bourne before his memory returns.

 The Girl with the Dragon Tattoo (2009 and 2011)